Philip-Owen/Weekend3_ToDoApp/README.md

 ### Completed Features

 - [x] Add to do's
-- [x] Add priorities to to do's
+- [x] Add priorities to to do's.
-- [x] Add categories to to do's
+- [x] Add categories to to do's.
-- [x] Add due dates to to do's
+- [x] Add due dates to to do's.
+- [x] Tasks over due have the date in alert.
+- [x] Tasks over due that are completed no longer show in alert.

 ### Next Steps

-- [ ] Color due dates when they are past due
 - [ ] Reformat input fields as a pop up